alebian/alebian.github.io/_jekyll/_posts/2019-09-11-text-editor-tips-and-tricks.md

 ![Move cursor between words](/assets/images/editor_tips/2_move_cursor.gif)

-User *cmd + cursor* to move the cursor to the end or beginning of line:
+Use *cmd + cursor* to move the cursor to the end or beginning of line:

 ![Move cursor to the beginning of line](/assets/images/editor_tips/3_move_cursor.gif)